Slavery in Britain: Enslaved Africans

 The privateer Sir John Hawkins of Plymouth, a notable Elizabethan seafarer, is widely acknowledged to be "the Pioneer of the English Slave Trade".
 In 1554, Hawkins formed a slave-trading syndicate, a group of merchants.
 He sailed with three ships for the Caribbean via Sierra Leone, hijacked a Portuguese slave ship and sold the 300 slaves from it in Santo Domingo.
 During a second voyage in 1564, his crew captured 400 Africans and sold them at Rio de la Hacha in present-day Colombia, making a 60% profit for his financiers.
 A third voyage involved both buying slaves directly in Africa and capturing another Portuguese slave ship with its cargo; upon reaching the Caribbean, Hawkins sold all his slaves.
 On his return, he published a book entitled An Alliance to Raid for Slaves.
 It is estimated that Hawkins transported 1,500 enslaved Africans across the Atlantic during his four voyages of the 1560s, before stopping in 1568 after a battle with the Spanish in which he lost five of his seven ships.
 English involvement in the Atlantic slave trade only resumed in the 1640s after the country acquired an American colony (Virginia).

+Slavery was informally recognized on British soil, though slaveowners lacked some of the explicit property rights afforded overseas.
 By the mid-18th century, London had the largest African population in Britain.
-The number of Black people living in Britain by that point has been estimated by historians to be roughly 10,000, though contemporary reports put that number as high as 20,000.
+The number of black people living in Britain by that point has been estimated by historians to be roughly 10,000, though contemporary reports put that number as high as 20,000.
 Some Africans living in Britain would run away from their masters, many of whom responded by placing advertisements in newspapers offering rewards for the returns.

-A number of former Black slaves managed to achieve prominence in 18th-century British society.
+A number of former black slaves managed to achieve prominence in 18th-century British society.
 Ignatius Sancho (1729–1780), known as "The Extraordinary Negro", opened his own grocer's shop in Westminster.
 He was famous for his poetry and music, and his friends included the novelist Laurence Sterne, David Garrick the actor and the Duke and Duchess of Montague.
 He is best known for his letters which were published after his death.
 Others, such as Olaudah Equiano and Ottobah Cugoano were equally well known, and along with Ignatius Sancho were active in the British abolition campaign.

+Runaways

+We know of several hundred enslaved Africans that escaped captivity while in Britain.
+While very little is known about most of the escapees, some insight can be gained into the lives of some, through 17th and 18th century newspaper adverts.